will-koz/cumin/txt/Keywords.md

   - `class` The class to be used with the field.
 Recommended to be unique.
   - `delimiter` *Optional* The type of delimiter following the item. `hr` for horizontal line.
   - `href` *Optional* Make this field a link that goes to another page, specified by `href`
-  - `url` The source for weather to be retrieved.
+  - `src` The source for weather to be retrieved.
 In retrospect much more powerful than just weather
 - **XFile** Text field from external file.
   - `content` The file from which text is to be taken.
   - `delimiter` *Optional* The type of delimiter following the item. `hr` for horizontal line.